autonomoussoftware/documentation/FAQ.md

 *   Contract attacks: Two categories of contract attacks are: (1) technical, which exploit some attribute of the contract's bytecode-defined EVM behavior and (2) economic, where attacks induce unintended behavior from the contract functioning as designed.

-## Metronome and Bloq
+## Metronome and its Authors

-### Who is Bloq?

-[Bloq](http://bloq.com/) was launched with a vision to help companies meet a very new challenge: integrating into a world of multiple blockchains, culminating in an "Internet of blockchains."

-Led by a world-class team of blockchain developers, entrepreneurs, and investors, we have developed BloqEnterprise, an open source blockchain technology that helps businesses develop blockchain-enabled solutions to address some of the biggest issues businesses are facing today.

-Since Bloq's inception, we've also advised on some of the the biggest projects in this space, while sponsoring open-source developers whose passions, interests, and skills aligned with ours.

-To bring the latter into operational focus, we started BloqLabs earlier this year to help accelerate our efforts in this area.
-This has been an essential part of our strategy to expand the surface area between blockchains and boardrooms, open-source and office suites.

-We anticipate that BloqLabs will produce a number of innovations to be presented under the "Built by Bloq" brand, one such innovations being Metronome, which aims to realize the promise (and unlock the potential) of a multi-blockchain world.

-### Why did Bloq create Metronome?
+### Why did Metronome Authors create Metronome?

 We looked at the current landscape of distributed blockchain-based financial products and saw a novel opportunity to launch a cryptocurrency with equal public access and the need for a cross-chain solution.
-Metronome is a truly self-governed cryptocurrency that we believe is reliable, equally accessible to the public, and immune to community or individual drama.
+Metronome is a self-governed cryptocurrency that we believe is reliable, equally accessible to the public, and immune to community discord or individual drama.

-### Why is the token called "Metronome"?
+### Why is the token called “Metronome”?

-We believe the cryptocurrency's supply and issuance is predictable and constant.
+We believe the cryptocurrency is stable, predictable, and constant.
 Our innovation needed a name that carried the same weight as its performance.
-The enduring beat of tokens being added to the ecosystem per day is unending and reliable, like a musical metronome that maintains a consistent cadence.
+The enduring beat of tokens being added to the ecosystem per day is unending and reliable, like a musical metronome keeping time.

-### Will there be a lock-up in tokens retained by Bloq?
+### Will there be a lock-up in tokens retained by Metronome Authors?

-Bloq and Metronome's authors will receive 20% of the initial MTN supply as a one-time author’s retention.
+Metronome’s authors will receive 20% of the initial MTN supply as a one-time author’s retention.
 25% of this will be available upon the closing of the initial supply auction.
 The remaining 75% is released quarterly over 12 quarters.

 100% of ETH proceeds from the auction will remain in the Metronome ecosystem.
-Bloq can buy and sell its own MTN at its discretion.
+Metronome authors can buy and sell their own MTN at their discretion.
 Following the launch of the initial auction, the Metronome ecosystem is entirely in the hands of the smart contracts and the community.

-By accepting the author's retention in MTN, Bloq has an incentive to remain active with the ecosystem community.
+By accepting the author’s retention in MTN, Metronome authors have an incentive to remain active with the ecosystem community.

-### Will Bloq govern MTN?
+### Will Metronome authors govern MTN?

 No. Metronome will be governed by its smart contracts and users.
-Bloq plans on remaining active within the community of users and developers by continuing to grow the ecosystem with MTN-enabled and compatible products.
-However, after its launch, Bloq will have no more control over MTN than any other member of the MTN community.
+Metronome authors plan on remaining active within the community of users and developers by continuing to grow the ecosystem with MTN-enabled and compatible products.
+However, after its launch, authors will have no more control over MTN than any other member of the MTN community.